alondraorn/DH150-UX/README.md

 Additionally, I evaluted the accessibility of my color scheme.
 View the results [here](https://github.com/priyanapatel57/DH150-UX/blob/master/assignment07/Audit_color_priyana.png)

 ## Pitch video
+My name is Priyana Patel and my project is a take on a commonly used travel booking app: Expedia.
+The basic need involved for travel planning is self-actualization.
+The concept of traveling is to accomplish a goal; such as to explore a new place or visit family or friends.
+There is a clear distinction between travel booking websites and mobile applications.
+How can mobile technology enhance the decision-making challenges of travel booking, while valuing ease of use and cost-effectiveness?
+Target users value ease of use, previous customer satisfaction, and cost-efficient travel options.
+Additionally, they prefer a desktop travel user experience over a mobile travel user experience.

 ## Conclusion
 what you learned throughout the process